 Students must successfully complete 18 credit hours in core courses:

-Students must successfully complete two accounting (ACC) elective courses (for a minimum of six credit hours) selected from the following:
+Students must successfully complete two courses for a minimum of six credit hours from the following:

 Consult the online course catalog or the online class schedule accessible via the AUS student information system to verify course classifications.